How much do concrete pools cost?

 In one way or another we are all consumers.
 To my mind swimming pools are conspicuous effigies for consumption.
 As a kid I always thought any friend of mine whose parents had a pool were wealthy beyond measure.
 As a (reportedly) grown up pool builder I still think pools are ace but not necessarily the providence of the rich and fabulous.

-The cheapest concrete pool we build starts from $40K for a 6 m x 3m fully customisable pool with solar heating, salt chlorination, waterlines tiles and LED lights etc. There is nothing cheap about $40K but likewise there is nothing cheap about the pool we offer for this price.
-Its heated, well lit with multi coloured lights, sanitised by an automatic chlorination system, and finished with tiles and paved coping.
-We could easily delete our standard inclusions and possibly lower the price to around $30K but we don’t want to build pools that are literally “nude pools”.
+The cheapest concrete pool we build starts from $40k for a 6m x 3m fully customisable pool with solar heating, salt chlorination, waterline tiles and LED lights etc. There is nothing cheap about $40k but likewise there is nothing cheap about the pool we offer for this price.
+It’s heated, well lit with multi coloured lights, sanitised by an automatic chlorination system, and finished with tiles and paved coping.
+We could easily delete our standard inclusions and possibly lower the price to around $30k but we don’t want to build pools that are literally “nude pools”.

-The average price of a pool we build is around $75K, and I estimate most of our clients spend approx. 35%of the price of the pool on services, pool fencing and landscaping.
-Resulting in a total spend of approx. $100K
+The average price of a pool we build is around $75k, and I estimate most of our clients spend approximately 35% of the price of the pool on services, pool fencing and landscaping, resulting in a total spend of around $100k.

-- A budget of a $100K will allow you build nearly any pool project as seen in our “pool galleries”
+- A budget of a $100k will allow you to build nearly any pool project as seen in our “pool galleries”.

 For an accurate price estimate of the pool you’re planning, try our pool price calculator.